BinitaBharati/jilapi/README.md

 # Jilapi
 Jilapi is a Java library to parse unstructured data.
 The core essence of Jilapi is that given a unstructured input, it produces a structured output.
 Jilapi was originally written to parse Linux command line output, but it has evolved to handle varying kinds of unstructured data.

+##Jilapi terminologies
+* A single unit of useful data is called "Entity".
+* An "Entity: consists of multiple fields.

 ##How it works
-* Line-wise parser.
-By default, Jilapi assumes that every output line is a meaningful entity by itself.
-  (Jilapi can also be made to work under situation when a single entity spans across multiple lines)
-* Every line is further broken down into individual fields.
+* Jilapi categorizes unstructured data into 3 types:
+ * Tabular data - The data resembles a table.Each line/row in the table represents a meaningful entity.
+ * Chunked data - The data is like a blob.A meaningful entity may span across multiple lines.
+ * Hierarchical data -  The data represents a hierarchy, spanning across multiple lines.Each entity may be present in a single line,  but the entity will have relation with entities in the other lines.
-* Takes the following types of inputs:
+* Jilapi library takes the following types of inputs:
      * InputStream
      * A single String with a new line delimiter to mark individual lines.
 * The result of the command output parsing is given out either in Java Object or in JSON format.